neuefische/web-exercises/sessions/react-state-3/journal-app-filter/README.md

 - Add two new props to the function declaration of this component: `onShowAllEntries` and `onShowFavoriteEntries`
 - Pass the respective prop to the `onClick` prop on the filter buttons

-Both buttons are no able to inform their parent component when they are clicked! 🚀
+Both buttons are now able to inform their parent component when they are clicked! 🚀

 ### Store the desired filter option in state